Rheumatic Heart Disease in Children

 - Long-term antibiotics to prevent recurrent strep infection

-- Steroids or nonsteroidal anti-inflammatory medicines to ease inflammation in the heart and in other parts of the body
+- Steroids or nonsteroidal anti-inflammatory drugs (NSAIDs) to ease inflammation in the heart and in other parts of the body

 - Water pills (diuretics) if heart failure develops